Sarcoptic Mange in Cats

 Complicating the issue is the fact that a negative test result doesn’t always mean that the mites or their eggs do not exist.
 So your vet may also perform what’s known as a medication trial to see if treating your cat for sarcoptic mange will cure the symptoms.

-Successful treatment of scabies includes a few different options.
+Sarcoptic mange is treatable, and includes a few different options.

 Prescription medication designed to kill the mites (topical or oral).
 In particular, topical flea preventatives (such as Revolution) are a very effective, very safe way to treat mite infestations.